lerko96/service-monitor/README.md

 - User authentication with JWT tokens
 - Add, manage, and monitor web services
-- Automatic service status checks (30s in development, 5min in production)
+- Automatic service status checks (30s in development, 5min in production by default)
 - Real-time dashboard with service status updates
 - Toast notifications for user actions and service status changes
 - Professional UI with React and modern styling